empathyco/academy-winter-batch-2022/blog/data/Analytical Slang Week One.md

 # Welcome Week
-< In this week, Eva introduced us to analytical metrics, terms and processes, giving us a first view of this everyday topics.>
+In this week, Eva introduced us to analytical metrics, terms and processes, giving us a first view of this everyday topics.

-## Session
+## Introduction
-### Max five words description
+### Analytical Slang and Processes

 *21-03-2022*

-#### Participants & Content Deliverers

 | **Path Owner** | **Content Deliverer** |
 | --- | --- |